BWC00/Meat_Boy/README.md

 A 2D platformer game inspired by Meat Boy, written in C++ 17 using SFML 2.5.1 and nlohmann/json.

-This project is part of an advanced programming course at the University of Antwerp.

 ### Clone & compile and run this project:

 ```